Chocolate chip cookie cups are simple to make, delicious to eat, and elegant enough for guests when served with ice cream and chocolate syrup.

 - 1 egg

-- ice cream & chocolate sauce for serving (I use this easy homemade chocolate syrup)
+- ice cream & chocolate sauce for serving this real food chocolate sauce is so easy.

 - Heat oven to 350 degrees.
 Butter the bottoms of 12 regular-sized muffin cups and set aside.